 For more information on queuing, see:

+SmartClient Reference – Client Reference > RPC > RPCManager.startQueue()

 Queuing, RESTHandler, and SOAs

 The existence of queuing brings huge architectural benefits.
 In older web architectures, it was typical to define a unique object representing all the data that would need to be loaded for a particular screen or dialog, and a second object for any data that needed to be saved.
 This resulted in a lot of redundant code as each new screen introduced slightly different data requirements.